SNICScienceCloud/technical-training/model-serving/README.md

     -- pima-indians-diabetes.csv
 ```

-Open different files and try to understand the application's structure.
+Open files and try to understand the application's structure.

 3. Goto the `technical-training/model-serving/openstack-client/single_node_without_docker_client/` directory.
-This is the code that we will run to contextualize our production server.
+This is the code that we will contextualize our production server.
 The code is based on the following two files:

 ```console
 - CloudInit configuration file